guillermo-carrasco/pytravis/README.md

 **Current build status**: [![Build Status](https://travis-ci.org/guillermo-carrasco/pytravis.png?branch=master)](https://travis-ci.org/guillermo-carrasco/pytravis)

+_DISCLAIMER_: This project is still under development.
+Contributions are very welcome :-)

 ##Usage
 Pytravis gets the necessary information from a configuration file located in the user's home directory.
 The file should be named ```.pytravisrc```.
 A minimal configuration